Homeopath

 Salary

 - The amount you're able to charge will depend on your experience and reputation.
-Location will also be a factor, with fees being higher in London.
+Location will also be a factor, with fees being higher in London and other major UK cities where the cost of living is higher.

 Working hours